MvvmCross/MvvmCross/docs/_documentation/fundamentals/inversion-of-control-ioc.md

 At runtime, by default MvvmCross's Ioc will throw an `MvxIoCResolveException` from `Resolve` or return `false` from `TryResolve` if it detects recursion has occurred.

-Generally in this situation you need to refactor your code to remove the circular dependency - for example see one suggestion in [http://stackoverflow.com/questions/1453128/is-there-a-good-proper-way-of-solving-the-dependency-injection-loop-problem-in-t/1453242#1453242](Stack Overflow) - other stackoverflow Q&As may also help.
+Generally in this situation you need to refactor your code to remove the circular dependency - for example see one suggestion in [Stack Overflow](http://stackoverflow.com/questions/1453128/is-there-a-good-proper-way-of-solving-the-dependency-injection-loop-problem-in-t/1453242#1453242) - other stackoverflow Q&As may also help.

 However, if you feel the MvvmCross detection is wrong - if your app has some behaviour which means it can survive the recursive dependency - then you can turn this detection off if you want to using the options - e.g: